ramjam1215/BusinessCards/README.md

 # BusinessCardsApp

 # TODOs
+BIGGEST TODO => DISPLAY of entire webApp is UGLY NEED TO CLEAN IT!!!
 - As part of the newBusinessCard and Card list component navigation: i used the same formGroup object from my databaseService, which caused some old text persisting on the form after navigation (need to clean it up)
 - when editButton is pressed my form popus up underneath the Card, I want it presented horizontally
+(use ui centered column from semantics ui)
 - Started to familiarize myself with semantics UI CSS, which cleans up the look of the app.
 But i need to fully eliminate my older CSS stuff
 - Firebase hosting (not set yet)
+- my webCam component and Image is SUPER UGLY and needs to be formatted better on page
+- Also need to extract data from Google vision api and place into FormGroup

  # My Web Dev MOTTO: keep components simple stupid

+11-17-2019
+- added the Webcam component and ngx-webcam import
+- placed the webCam Component into the NewBusinessCardComponent
+- its ALL REALLY UGLY right now.
+But its working
+- also finished the http POST to google vision api.
+Its working, next i need to extract the data and place into FormGroup.

 11-13-2019
 - businessCard list uses the @Input to my businessCard component where it will display each Business Card